 In 1650, the first piston vacuum pump was invented by Otto von Guericke of Germany.

-In 1654, he conducted his famous Magdeburg hemispheres experiment in Magdeburg: he used the vacuum pump to suck the air out from inside the two attached hemispheres around 14 inches (35.5 cm) in diameter and demonstrated that two teams of eight horses pulled in opposite directions could not separate the two copper hemispheres.
-The experiment once more proved the presence of atmosphere in the space with tremendous pressure.
+In 1654, he conducted his famous Magdeburg hemispheres experiment in Magdeburg: he used the vacuum pump to suck the air out from inside the two attached hemispheres around 14 inches (35.5 cm) in diameter and demonstrated that two teams of eight horses pulling in opposite directions could not separate the two copper hemispheres.
+The experiment once more proved the presence of atmosphere in space with tremendous pressure.
 To commemorate Torricelli in scientific discoveries and contributions, the torr, a conventional unit of pressure used in vacuum measurements, is named after him.